How up to date is your database of Southwell solicitors on the UBS conveyancing panel? Do UBS send you an updated list?

-I am buying my first flat in Southwell with a mortgage from Chelsea Building Society.
-The sellers would not budge the amount so I negotiated £7000 of additionals instead.
-The property agent advised me not reveal to my solicitor about this side-deal as it could jeopardize my mortgage with the lender.
-Do I keep my lawyer in the dark?.
+I am buying a new build house in Southwell with the aid of help to buy.
+The developers refused to move on the price so I negotiated 6k of fixtures and fittings instead.
+The house builders rep advised me not reveal to my lawyer about the extras as it could put at risk my mortgage with the lender.
+Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.